zgeek3/quickswd/README.txt

  -- baseline_images - contains images from a previous run of the scripts -- new_images - contains the images created when running the script -- comparison_images - contains the new images overlapped with a comparison created between baseline_images and new_images

+ To run all the tests:
+ -- Name the python selenium tests with 'PYTEST' in the name and the csv selenium scripts with 'CSVTEST' in the name.
+ -- Run 'RUN_tests.py' - This script will look for files with the right names in the directory and will run up to 4 at a time.
+(This number is hard coded in the script and can easily be changed.)

 config.csv